JananiMarimuthu93/RouteBuddy/UserCrudApp/README.md

 ## 📌 Overview
 This is a simple **Console-based CRUD application** built using **C#** and **ADO.NET** to manage a `Users` table in SQL Server.
-It demonstrates database connectivity, parameterized queries, and basic Create, Read, Update, and Delete operations.
+It demonstrates database connectivity, parameterized queries, and basic **Create, Read, Update, and Delete** operations.

 ---

 ## 🚀 Features
-- **Add New User** — Insert records into the database
+- **Add New User** — Insert records into the database.
-- **View All Users** — Display all records in a tabular format
+- **View All Users** — Display all records in a tabular format.
-- **View User by ID** — Retrieve details for a specific user
+- **View User by ID** — Retrieve details for a specific user.
-- **Update User** — Modify existing user details
+- **Update User** — Modify existing user details.
-- **Delete User** — Remove a user from the database
+- **Delete User** — Remove a user from the database.

 ---